XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/capacity-planning.md

 As a general rule, you can safely delete the database files (both the ledger store and the bookkeeping databases) for a `rippled` server when it isn't running; this clears any stored ledger history the server has, but it can re-acquire that data from the network.
 However, if you delete the `wallet.db` file in the `[database_path]`, you must manually reapply runtime configuration changes such as [amendment votes](configure-amendment-voting.html) and [peer reservations](use-a-peer-reservation.html).

-If you want to contribute to storing ledger history but you do not have enough disk space to store full history, you can use the [History Sharding](history-sharding.html) feature to store a randomized range of ledgers in a separate shard store.
+If you want to contribute to storing ledger history but you do not have enough disk space to store full history, you can use the history sharding feature to store a randomized range of ledgers in a separate shard store.
 History sharding is configured in the `[shard_db]` stanza.
+See [History Sharding](history-sharding.html).

 ##### Amazon Web Services